Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Well, you know what?

-That was in Wellington in 2013, which is the last time I was in this beautiful city.
+The St. Kilda Football Club played in the first ever game for points outside of Australia, and that was in Wellington in 2013, which is the last time I was in this beautiful city.

-But anyway, the current coach, Ross Lyon, used the gunfight idiom this week, amongst a bunch of other great cliches, I think,
+But anyway, the current coach, Ross Lyon, used the gunfight idiom this week, amongst a bunch of other great cliches, I think, talking about how the team expects to improve in 2026, Jay Clark for Code Sports Rights.

-sports rights.
 For the past few years, the clubs say they have fought with one arm behind its back.

-Like, he merges so many different things that I think make him sound very smart together,
+Like, he merges so many different things that I think make him sound very smart together, saying, we've been taking a knife to a gun fight.

-So we're looking to go from boys to men and be in the fight.
+and a lot of it has grown organically so we're looking to go from boys to men and be in the

-So maybe 50 years later, do we do it again?
+So maybe 50 years later do we do it again.

 I got a good feeling about it.